dksingh3117/product-docs/doc/source/index.rst

 ----

-GA4GH Genomics API
-!!!!!!!!!!!!!!!!!!
+Omics Medicine Product Documentation !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-The `GA4GH`_ API attempts to gather together protocols and data models useful for genomics data interchange.
+The omicmd.com API attempts to gather together protocols and data models useful for genomics data interchange.
 It offers protocols that can be implemented over existing Genomics data stores to make these results more easily discovered, shared, and replicated.